friendly-bits/geoblocker-bash/README.md

 6) The run, fetch and apply scripts write to syslog in case an error occurs.
 The run script also writes to syslog upon success.
 To verify that cron jobs ran successfully, on Debian and derivatives run 'sudo cat /var/log/syslog | grep geoblocker_bash'

+7) In the near'ish future support for blacklists may get implemented as well.

+8) Currently only support ipv4.
+If you want support for ipv6, please let me know using the Issues tab, and I may consider implementing it.

-7) I will appreciate a report of whether it works or doesn't work on your system (please specify which), or if you find a bug.
+9) I will appreciate a report of whether it works or doesn't work on your system (please specify which), or if you find a bug.
 If you have a suggestion for code improvement, please let me know as well.
-You can use the "Discussions" or "Issues" tab for that.
+You can use the "Discussions" and "Issues" tabs for that.

 **Detailed description**